dcuartielles/serialmidi/README.md

 5. If it is not working, try `--debug` option.
 It will dump all incoming / outgoing MIDI messages.
 Or create an issue on the GitHub page.

+## Troubleshooting

+### MAC OS X

+If, when running any Python commands (such as `Python3` or `pip3`) your computer throws the error: `xcrun: error: invalid active developer path (/Library/Developer/CommandLineTools), ...` this means that you don't have any development tools installed.
+They are for free, install them using:

+`xcode-select --install`

+in a terminal window.
+This will install all of the command line tools needed for development, including Python3, which is the basic requirement for **serialmidi** to work.

 ## Tested environment
 - Tested with OS X Catalina with ESP32 board, and Windows10 with loopMIDI.